THE HIGHLANDS SEATTLE -

 What is The Highlands?

-The Highlands is a private residential community in Northwest Seattle overlooking the Puget Sound.
-The neighborhood's approximately 400 acres were designed by the Olmsted Brothers in 1907 and contain 107 homes, a preschool, several large reserves, a 16 acre park, walking trails and a commons area with tennis courts, playfields, swimming pool, wading pool, bath houses and picnic grounds.
+The Highlands is a Membership Club and private residential community in Northwest Seattle overlooking the Puget Sound.
+The neighborhood's approximately 400 acres were designed by the Olmsted Brothers in 1907 and contain 108 homes, a preschool, several large reserves, a 16 acre park, walking trails and a commons area with tennis courts, playfields, swimming pool, wading pool, bath houses and picnic grounds.
 Lot sizes range from 0.9 acres to 9.8 acres.
-Homes date from 1907 to 2014, and many have been substantially remodeled and updated.
+Homes date from 1907 to 2018, and many have been substantially remodeled and updated.

 How do I buy a home in The Highlands?

 Contact a listing agent on the Homes for Sale page and arrange a visit.
 Buyers are encouraged to tour the neighborhood and its amenities along with viewing houses.
+Contact the General Manager for a tour of the common areas and amenities.
 There is a membership requirement predicated on owning property.
-The membership process is straightforward and welcoming, and more details may be found on the Membership page.

 Are there dues and ongoing fees?

-There is an initiation fee comparable to most private clubs and an annual assessment which covers a wide range of services and access to all amenities.
-Fees are voted on annually by the membership.
-Assessments vary by lot size.
+There is an initiation fee comparable to most private clubs and an annual assessment and dues which cover a wide range of services and access to all amenities.
+Assessments and dues vary by lot size.
 Each home has a Financial Fact Sheet laying out the obligations of the property owner(s).
 Contact us or your realtor for access to this information.

 Who provides utilities?

 Seattle City Light provides electricity.
-Cleanscapes provides recycling and garbage collection.
+Recology CleanScapes provides recycling and garbage collection.
 Puget Sound Energy provides gas.
-The Highlands Water and Sewer Commission provides water and sewer.
-A variety of providers are available for phone, internet and cable.
+Comcast is the primary telecom provider though some others are available.
+The Highlands Sewer District provides sewer and storm sewer, and The Highlands is the water provider.
 All utilities are underground.

 Are there any lots for sale in the neighborhood?

-Yes, currently there are several lots for sale.
-There are two currently for sale.
+Yes, currently there are three lots for sale.
 Contact us for further information.

 Can I rent a house in The Highlands?

-Yes, the homeowner must receive Board approval before renting their house.
+Yes, the homeowner and tenant must receive Board approval before renting their house.

 Does Membership include access to the Seattle Golf Club?

-No, the Seattle Golf Club was built as part of the overall design of The Highlands but requires separate membership.
-Many residents of The Highlands are members and the neighborhood enjoys access to the club for some of its signature events.
+No, the Seattle Golf Club was built as part of the overall design of The Highlands but requires separate membership and is a separate organization.
+Many residents of The Highlands are members and the neighborhood enjoys using the club for some of its signature events.

 How is The Highlands governed?

-The Highlands is governed by an elected Board of Trustees.
-The membership approves an annual capital budget.
-More information can be found on the Community page.
+The Highlands is governed by an elected 9 Member Board of Trustees and managed by an in-house staff of over 20 people The membership approves an annual capital assessment.

 What is the local school district and surrounding community?